 Arterial Routes of Regional Significance are also streets well suited to a full accommodation of Complete Streets.
-They have adequate right-of-way to accommodate bicycle and pedestrian facilities, transit turnouts, and room for heavier trucks.
+They have adequate right-of-way to accommodate bicycle and pedestrian facilities, transit turn-outs, and room for heavier trucks.

 As noted previously in the Resources chapter, there are few local discretionary fund sources, such as the RTIF, so it is important to program them to projects that have the greatest beneficial impact.

-Policy Performance Measures and Milestones - The performance measure for this Policy is money - the allocation of flexible local transportation funds to Arterial Routes of Regional Significance.
-Is STA focusing local discretionary funds on Routes of Regional Significance that serve Regionally Significant Job Centers?
-If so, the Policy is being implemented?
+Policy Performance Measures and Milestones - The first performance measure for this Policy is money - the allocation of flexible local transportation funds to Arterial Routes of Regional Significance.
+Is STA focusing local discretionary funds on Routes of Regional Significance that serve Regionally Significant Job Centers and Solano Economic Growth?
+If so, is the Policy being implemented?
+A second performance measure is an improvement in the local economy, although there are many ways to measure this, and many factors beyond transportation are involved.
 There is not a milestone for this policy because it is not benchmarked against a specific funding amount or relative proportion of funds being spent on Arterial Routes of Regional Significance.